WHAT IT'S LIKE WHEN YOUR BABY NEEDS CLEFT PALATE SURGERY

 We spent several nights feeding her mashed banana, which the nurses found funny, but she loved it.
 A few days later she was smiling again and she came back home.

-My daughter has just turned 14 years old.
-She is happy, doing well at school and without wanting to sound like an over protective cringeworthy parent, turning into a little beauty.
+My daughter is now a teenager.
+She is happy, has no speech problems, is doing well at school and without wanting to sound like an over protective cringeworthy parent, turning into a little beauty.

 Her cleft hasn’t held her back and neither has mine.
 You can barely tell she has ever had surgery.